How to set up Proton VPN on pfSense 2.5.x

 Optional tweaks

 You can exclude some computers on your network from using the VPN interface.
-For example, you may prefer your gaming console to access the internet without being connected to a VPN.
+(For example, a PlayStation used for gaming).
 To do this:

 • Action: Pass